Is Cornell Test Optional?

 In terms of admissions requirements, Cornell is known for being relatively strict.
 As a result, you should make getting high scores across the board in your exams and maintaining a solid academic track record a priority.
 The specific requirements necessary to qualify for each course are different from one another.

 The application procedure that our first-year applicants and transfer applicants go through is also used for prospective international students.
-The financial circumstances of international applicants are taken into consideration when making admissions decisions at Cornell University.
+International applicants’ financial circumstances are considered when making admissions decisions at Cornell University.

-This indicates that they will be evaluated for admission taking into consideration the financial capability of either the students or their parents in order to cover the costs of education.
+This indicates that they will be evaluated for admission considering the financial capability of either the students or their parents to cover education costs.
 If international applicants do not submit an application for financial aid at the time they submit their admissions application (and if they are granted admission), they will not be eligible to submit an application for financial aid at any point during their time as undergraduate students at Cornell.

 Applicants to Cornell University’s undergraduate program who believe they may, at any time during their time there, require financial assistance are required to apply for aid at the same time they submit their application for admission.
 The following is a list of the requirements for international students to attend Cornell University as undergraduates.